-FASBU designates the Full-time Academic Staff Bargaining Unit.
+FASBU designates the Full-time Academic Staff Bargaining Unit as described in Appendix A of the FASBU Collective Agreement.

-Full-time Instructor designates a full-time Member, hired on a contract of no less than 10 months, except as outlined in Article 15.3(d) (e.g., Laboratory Instructors, Seminar Instructors, and Service Course Instructors).
+Full-time Instructor designates a full-time Member, hired on a contract of no less than 10 months, except as outlined in Article 16.3(d) (e.g., Laboratory Instructors, Seminar Instructors, and Service Course Instructors).